Real-time 3D viewport

 Export a PNG for decks and RFQs, or rely on local persistence so your 3D packaging simulator session survives refresh.

-Straight answers for teams evaluating a browser-based 3D box designer versus desktop packaging engineering software.
+Straight answers for teams evaluating a browser-based 3D box designer, box maker, or packaging simulator versus desktop CAD.

 No. Those platforms engineer production die-lines.
-Our 3D packaging simulator helps you communicate look & feel, camera angles, and rough scale early.
+This 3D packaging simulator helps you communicate look and feel, camera angles, and rough scale early.
 Export is a viewport PNG, not a print plate.

 The studio is built for desktop browsers with WebGL.
 Phones may run it, but the control density is optimized for keyboard and mouse users.